Hurts, Eagles pound Giants early, coast to NFC title game

 It was 14-0 in the first quarter and the Giants already needed a standing eight count.
 New York turned the ball over on downs on its first possession, and Daniel Jones was intercepted by James Bradberry on its second.

-The Linc was bonkers with full-throated chants of “E-A-G-L-E-S!” filling the air and coach Nick Sirianni went wild chest-bumping assistants on the sideline.
+The Linc was bonkers with full-throated chants of ”E-A-G-L-E-S!” filling the air and Sirianni went wild chest-bumping assistants on the sideline.

+”Philly’s been drinking since 8 a.m,” Goedert cracked of the raucous atmosphere.

 Hurts’ shoulder may not have been 100 percent.